Rayan Frikeche

-Rayan Frikeche (born 9 October 1991) is a professional footballer who plays as a defensive midfielder for French club Boulogne.
+Rayan Frikeche (born 9 October 1991) is a professional footballer who plays as a defensive midfielder for Championnat National 2 club Wasquehal.

+Early life

+Frikece was born and raised in Angers to a French mother and a Moroccan father.

 Club career

 Frikeche started his career with Angers SCO, playing almost 100 Ligue 2 matches before signing for AC Ajaccio in June 2016.

 On 27 September 2017, Frikeche signed with Bulgarian club Lokomotiv Plovdiv for 1 1/2 years.

 In July 2018, Frikeche returned to France with Championnat National side Boulogne.

 International career

 Frikeche made his debut for the Morocco national under-23 football team at the 2012 Toulon Tournament on 24 May 2012, in a 4–3 defeat against Mexico national under-23 football team.
 He was then called up to the squad for the 2012 Olympics.